What Are Machine Learning Models and How Do You Build Them?

 Written by Coursera Staff • Updated on

-[Featured Image]: A woman with long dark hair and wearing a gray turtleneck sweater.
-She is sitting in front of two computer screens and is wearing white headphones.
+[Featured Image]: A person with long dark hair, wearing a gray turtleneck sweater.
+They are sitting in front of two computer screens and are wearing white headphones.

 You create machine learning models by using machine learning algorithms, which undergo a training process using either labeled, unlabeled, or mixed data.
 Different machine learning algorithms suit different goals, such as classification or prediction modeling, so data scientists use different algorithms as the basis for different models.
 As you introduce data to a specific algorithm, it is modified to better manage a specific task and becomes a machine learning model.